seirman/AirQuality/README.md

 kubectl expose deployment worldcities-app --type=LoadBalancer --port 80 --target-port 8080
 ```

-Finally to get the external ip for our service we use:
+Finally to get the external IP for our service we use:

 ```
 kubectl get services
 ```

-Usually takes sometime to get the external ip.
-Once we have we use that followed by the name of our application.
+Usually takes sometime to get the external IP.
+Once we have the IP  we use that followed by the name of our application.
 In my case was:

 ```
-35.111.180.157/worldcities
+35.230.131.104/worldcities/[Cityname]
 or
-35.111.180.157/airquality
+35.230.131.104/airquality
 ```
-_Since I have two different applications running in the cloud._
+_Since I have two different applications running in the cloud.
+The ip may change,also the names of the cities need to have the 1st letter in capital i.e. London_